 Come to the CRC as frequently as you like for a session ranging from 10 to 30 minutes.
 We operate as a drop-in service.
 Appointments are not necessary, but are available as requested.

 Our role is to help you become a better writer and editor.
-Talk with us about your paper, asking questions and pointing out your major concerns.
+Talk with us about your paper, ask questions and point out your major concerns.
 We can help you with global tasks, such as development or organization, and/or more specific tasks, such as APA or MLA style and punctuation questions.
 Set aside at least 15 minutes to work with us on your paper.

 You receive one-on-one time with a tutor who wants to help you learn to write and speak more effectively as well as read more critically.